awillig/dcp-vardis/dcp-vardis-project/specification/dcp-architecture.md

 - The UWB has a known maximum packet size, which is available to the BP.
 At the discretion of DCP the actual size of beacon packets can be varied dynamically, e.g. to strike a balance between maintaining a small overhead ratio and avoiding channel congestion.
+This maximum packet size of the UWB shall be no smaller than 256 bytes.

 - The UWB protects packets with an error-detecting or error-correcting code.
 We assume that the error-detection capability is practically